Stock Markets Climb On Recovery Hopes - UrduPoint

 "Concerns over the spread of COVID-19 in some US states in particular where hospitalisation rates are rising, and also following the recent outbreak in Beijing, continue to cast something of a pall over markets," said Ray Attrill at National Australia Bank.

+"US-China relations are not entering a period of calm by any means, but this latest breakthrough suggests both sides don't want to mess with their respective fragile economic recoveries," said Edward Moya at OANDA.

-Elsewhere Friday, the British pound struggled to bounce back from Thursday's drop that came after the Bank of England unveiled more cash stimulus to prop up the UK economy battered by the virus.
+The British pound struggled to bounce back from Thursday's drop that came after the Bank of England unveiled more cash stimulus to prop up the virus-battered UK economy.

 Oil prices rose again on optimism over the demand outlook as lockdowns eased.